bhagwaKabutar/playground/README.md

 # playground
-Thiss library is used to learn git and version controlear
+This library is used to learn git and version control